Actress Lupita Nyong'o holds Sulwe, her bestselling children's picture book

 Childhood Bullying/Adult Bullying

 Adults can also be subjected to relational aggression.
 There is no age limit.
 Bullying exist on the job, nursing homes and social communities.
-The same bullies who were tormented as children, grow up to bully other adults.
 As in childhood, the pain can trigger adult feelings of depression, isolation and low self-worth.
 The pain to the psyche is tremendous.